Relintai/broken_seals/README.md

 Improvements will be needed obviously, but I don't expect big core reworks anymore (for the forseable future).\
 [Here's a list of some of the more prominent features](#features).

 Currently I'm working to finish / make the content creation tools usable without any issues.
-These are the mesh_data_resource_editor, the mat_maker_gd, and the world_generator addon.

-mesh_data_resource_editor will need the most amount of work by far, as it needs some of it's core tools implemented.
+The Mesh Data Resource Editor will need the most amount of work by far, as it needs some of it's core tools implemented.
 The rest only needs undo-redo to fix most of their remaining usability issues.

 Character mesh generation, and it's setup will probably get refinements soon, after the mesh data resource editor